phax/ph-oton/README.md

 * v8.2.4 - work in progress
     * Updated to Jetty 9.4.27
     * Updated to Log4j 2.13.1
+    * Updated to ph-commons 9.4.1
+    * Updated to jQuery 3.5.0
     * Added new classes `SessionBackedRequestFieldBoolean` and `SessionBackedRequestFieldBooleanMultiValue`
     * Added new configuration file syntax `JSON`
     * Fixed an issue with the configuration file ID for the tab
-    * Updated to ph-commons 9.4.1
     * Extracted `IRoleManager` from `RoleManager`
     * Extracted `IUserManager` from `UserManager`
     * Extracted `IUserGroupManager` from `UserGroupManager`